suruliraajan/laravel-study-guide/README.md

 - Admin Panel: Explore Laravel Nova for building beautiful and fully customizable admin panels.
 - Custom Tools and Resources: Extend Nova with custom tools, cards, and resources.

+### Event Sourcing

+- Event Sourcing Concepts: Learn how to use event sourcing in Laravel applications to track all changes to your application state as a series of events.